Understanding Life Insurance

 Companies usually only allow policyholders to convert term life policies for a period of time, typically before they turn 65.

 Renewability means you may extend the policy for additional terms, regardless of your health and without having to pass a medical exam.
-This can be another advantage of term life coverage as you get older or if you become ill.
-Even if you no longer meet a company's underwriting criteria, the company must still renew your policy.
-Please note that most companies offer term life insurance only up to a certain age, usually 70 or 80.
+This can be another advantage of term life coverage.
+Most companies offer term life insurance only up to a certain age, usually 70 or 80.

-Terms can renew every one, five, 10, or 20 years.
 Premiums generally go up at each renewal term.
-Annually renewable premiums can be extremely high for people past middle age.
-If you're paying high annually renewable premiums, you might want to consider another type of term coverage, such as level term.
+Annually renewable premiums can get extremely high for people past middle age.
+If you're paying high annually renewable premiums, consider another type of term coverage, such as level term.

 Term Life Payouts